Down and Dirty with Semantic Set-theoretic Types (a tutorial) v0.4

 A binary decision diagram (BDD) is a tree-like data structure which provides a convenient way to represent sets or relations.

-For example, the boolean formula has truth table:
+For example, the boolean formula

 0